webteamfabcoders/pretestplus/README.md

 #Admin Functionality#
 ##Logging in#
 Logging into Admin Panel
-Visit Pretestplus site’s login page i.e http://pretestplus/moctest/public_html/login Login using your username and password.
+Go to Pretestplus site’s login page i.e. http://pretestplus/moctest/public_html/login.
+Login using your username and password.
-Once loggedin, the page redirects to admin dashboard
+Once loggedin, the page redirects to admin dashboard.

 ##Creating Tests##
 ### - Adding a part, deleting a part###